-While the number and type of assistantships a college or university may offer is typically limited, graduate students are often encouraged to apply.
+While the number and type of assistantships a college or university may offer is typically limited, graduate students in need of additional funding should seriously consider applying.
 Assistantships often cover some or all of your tuition and fees and may also come with a stipend (a.k.a., get paid to go to grad school).
 This is a great opportunity to advance your career as well by establishing working relationships with professionals in your field of study and building your resume.

 It Is Within Your Reach

 This is just a sample of some of the avenues to explore on your way to earning an advanced degree.
 Apply early and follow-up with the college or university’s financial-aid office.
-In the meantime, start your search for portable funding options, and begin comparing lenders in the event you need to take out private loans.
-And don’t forget to fill out the FAFSA as soon as it becomes available in October for your upcoming academic year.
+In the meantime, start your search for portable funding options, and begin comparing lenders for private student loans.
+Last, but perhaps most important, don’t forget to fill out the FAFSA as soon as it becomes available in October for your upcoming academic year.
 With a little planning, you will be able to attend graduate or professional school without going broke!